A surreal tale of a young Creole girl who loses her brother in Hurricane Katrina, and harnesses ancestral Haitian vodou spirits to find him.

 The repass is the New Orleans jazz funeral tradition that brings a community together to celebrate life in the face of death.
 It honors the passing of a life from one stage to another.
 This film honors this deeply spiritual and unique New Orleans tradition of renewal and renaissance 10 years after Katrina.

 Vodou is not the same as hoodoo or voodoo but the connections between Haitian vodou and New Orleans voodoo, cannot be denied.
 Vodou is a holy, sacred and mysterious tradition of Haiti that evolved as a result of indian and West African slaves hiding their religions within European Catholicism.
 What I discovered is that Vodou is not a practice of spells, it is a religion of community, of healing.
 The most intense rituals of Haiti heal the darkest ills in a tradition the celebrates the crossroads between the living and the dead and our place in it.

-Why Should You Support This Film?
+Why Should You Contribute?

 Join the Conversation

 Summer Scholarship Fundraiser!
 Help San Diego Youth Attend Media Arts Center San Diego’s 3rd Annual Summer Youth Media & Tech Camps

 Anyone can set up a fundraiser for this charity.
 It's quick.
 It's easy.